Wages: $15/hr

 Universe: Firms include all nonfarm businesses filing Internal Revenue Service tax forms as individual proprietorships, partnerships, or any type of corporation, and with receipts of $1,000 or more.

-For example, while the SBO reports data for over 20 racial/ethnic groups for the nation, states, CBSAs, counties, and places, the 2017 ABS only reports such detailed data at the national and state levels with only 7 racial/ethnic groups reported at lower levels of geography.
-The 2018 ABS (the most recent data available at the time of the last update of the business revenue indicator) – and presumably all subsequent years of the ABS until the next Economic Census in 2022 – is based on an even smaller sample and only reports data 7 racial/ethnic groups at all geographic levels and only reports any data down to the metropolitan area level.
-Moreover, it only provides discrete dollar value estimates of average annual revenue per firm at the national level (only broad revenue ranges are reported at the state level and lower).
+For example, while the SBO reports data for over 20 racial/ethnic groups for the nation, states, CBSAs, counties, and places, the 2017 ABS only reports such detailed data at the national and state levels with only seven racial/ethnic groups reported at lower levels of geography.
+The 2018, 2019, and 2020 ABS (the most recent data available at the time of the last update of the business revenue indicator) – and presumably all subsequent years of the ABS until the next Economic Census in 2022 – are based on an even smaller sample and only report data for seven racial/ethnic groups at all geographic levels and only report any data down to the metropolitan area level.
+Moreover, for years 2019 and later, revenue estimates expressed in discrete dollar values are only provided at the national level; for all other geographies (state level and lower), only broad revenue ranges are reported.
 There are similar limitations with the NES-D, which was only available for 2018 at the time of the last update of the business revenue indicator.
+For this reason, we currently only provide data through 2018 for the indicator.
 See the methodology page for other relevant notes.

 Notes:

-- No data is available for 2019 and 2020 due to lack of sufficient information on firm revenues in the 2019 and 2020 ABS.
+• No data is available for 2019 and 2020 due to lack of sufficient information on firm revenues in the ABS and no data available for the NES-D at the time of the last update.

 Job and wage growth